xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 ---
 layout: post
-title: We are happy to announce React Native Line v2!
+title: Announcing React Native Line v2!
 date: 2020-10-02 10:00:00
 author: Emiliano Botti
 excerpt: "In this blog we announce the React Native Line new version, present every new functionality and share all technical decisions made."